Cosmonaut Mikhail Kornienko, RN3BF, and Astronaut Scott

 spend a full year aboard the International Space Station in 2015-16.
 A major

-ARRL Letter, is to help increase understanding of how
+part of their mission, according to the ARRL Letter, is to help increase understanding of how

 the human body reacts and adapts to long-term space flight.
 This understanding